 You do have to be sure you have enough funds in your account at the time the IRS draws your monthly installment payment.
 If you don’t have sufficient funds, you could be subject to an overdraft fee from your bank or insufficient fund fees from the IRS.
 After the second month of insufficient funds, the IRS may move your installment agreement to default status.

 How Do I Apply for a Direct Debit Installment Agreement?

 You can apply for an installment agreement online or by completing and mailing Form 9465 to the IRS.
+However, depending on the situation, you may have to fill out some additional forms as well.
 To apply online, your outstanding tax bill must be $50,000 or less.
 You must be current with all tax filings and agree to meet all future tax obligations, including withholding or timely estimated tax payments.